contentacms/contenta_vue_nuxt/README.md

 ```

-# OBJECTIVES - WHERE ARE WE GOING AND WHY ?
+# OBJECTIVES ( WHAT ARE WE DOING AND WHY ? )

 1) Demonstrate that we can build an awesome moderne JS site on the top of  **contenta CMS** JSON API.
 2) Convince Drupal and Javascript **developpers** that using **Vue.js** with **contenta** is an awesome and easy to start developper experience !
+3) Mirror Vue.js values : easy-to-adopt, easy-to-read, light, powerful, documented.
-3) That's why we MUST keep a *readable* and *easy to understand* code.
+4) That's why we MUST keep a *readable* and *easy to understand* code.
 NO **Overengineering** to keep a **low barrier to entry**.
-4) FORK and START : this project SHOULD, as far as is it possible, easily be used as a **starter** for creating a new Decoupled Drupal site with Vue.js.
+5) fork and start ! this project SHOULD, as far as is it possible, easily be used as a **starter** for creating a new Decoupled Drupal site with Vue.js in no-time.
-5) This application MUST be REFERENCABLE and SEO-friendly, because this is why **Nuxt.js** is used.
+6) This application MUST be REFERENCABLE and SEO-friendly, because this is why **Nuxt.js** is used.
-6) All components and services SHOULD be *unit tested* because it is one of the main advantages of modern JS front-end to be easily unit tested.
+7) All components and services SHOULD be *unit tested* because it is one of the main advantages of modern JS front-end to be easily unit tested.

 # CONTRIBUTING

 Contributions MUST serves project objectives.
 Objectives can of course be discussed in a dedicated issue !

-Master branch will be delivered to github page.
+**master** branch will be delivered to github pages.
-Dev is main dev branch that should be forked to implements a new feature.
+**dev** is main dev branch that should be forked to implements a new feature.

 Pull request SHOULD contain related units tests.